beelzebub2352/bootcamp-portfolio/README.md

 # Bootcamp Portfolio
 Level 3 Data Technician - Just IT

-# 📊 Saharsh Jakkula – Data Technician Bootcamp Portfolio
+# 📊 Saharsh Jakkula - Data Technician Bootcamp Portfolio

 Welcome to my **Data Technician Portfolio**, a collection of work completed as part of my professional training in **data analytics, business intelligence, and cloud data fundamentals**.

-Each week’s project showcases a different stage of my journey — from mastering Excel-based analysis to building cloud-ready data solutions with **Microsoft Azure** and **Microsoft Fabric**.
+Each week’s project showcases a different stage of my journey - from mastering Excel-based analysis to building cloud-ready data solutions with **Microsoft Azure**.
 This portfolio highlights my ability to handle, visualize, and manage data across modern platforms used in real-world analytics environments.

 ---